Key Takeaways

 5. Development Infrastructure

-Even the best fundraising strategy fails without the organizational infrastructure to execute it.
+Even the best fundraising strategy fails without the infrastructure to execute.
 Development infrastructure includes:

 Building Your Fundraising Strategy: A Step-by-Step Process